Introduction to Penny Stocks

 It can be traded with OTC Bulletin Board, OTC Link LLC (previously known as Pink OTC Markets), securities exchanges including the foreign securities exchange, etc. It can also include securities of private companies with or without any active trading market.

-The requirements of Section 15(h) of the Securities Exchange Act, 1934 and the rules there under must be complied with by the broker-dealers of penny stocks and if they do not, they will be prohibited to effect any transactions.
+The requirements of Section 15(h) of the Securities Exchange Act, 1934, and the rules there under must be complied by the broker-dealers of penny stocks, and if they do not, they will be prohibited to effect any transactions.
 The rules are as follows:

 - The customer shall first agree to the transaction, and a written agreement to this effect must be made and shall be obtained from the customer;

-- A disclosure document which reveals the risks of investing in penny stocks must be furnished to the customer;
+- A disclosure document that reveals the risks of investing must be furnished to the customer;

 - The current market quotation of the penny stocks should be provided to the customer; and

 - Details regarding consideration to the firm and the broker for effecting the must be disclosed to the customer.
 Also, after the sale, the broker-dealer shall send to the customer the market values of the stocks in the monthly statements.

-As we have learned above, penny stocks are those which trade at any value less than $5.
+As we have learned above, penny stocks are those that trade at any value less than $5.
 They allow investing in small amounts and help to earn big amounts if the right one is found.
 They are highly volatile in nature, and because of that, there may be cases where the entire investment may be lost.
 Plus, a lot of scams exist.
 That means penny stocks are not for everyone.
 Extensive research has to be done before deciding to invest in such stocks.

-This is a guide to the Penny Stocks.
+This is a guide to Penny Stocks.
 Here we discuss the Advantages and Disadvantages along with the limitations and important points.
 You can also go through our other suggested articles to learn more.